 - Embedding more effective practice around feedback.
-Feedback | EEF demonstrates this has significant benefits for pupils, particularly disadvantaged pupils. - Utilising a DfE grant to train a senior mental health lead.
-The training we have selected will focus on the training needs identified through the online tool: to develop our understanding of our pupils' needs, give pupils a voice in how we address wellbeing, and support more effective collaboration with parents. - Offering a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
+Feedback | EEF demonstrates this has significant benefits for pupils, particularly disadvantaged pupils. - Offering a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
 Activities will focus on building life skills such as confidence, resilience, and socialising.
 Disadvantaged pupils will be encouraged and supported to participate. - Development of support for parents to support their children through the Family Links programme, to strengthen parent and child mental health outcomes.
+This provides parents with a programme to follow which helps to develop a consistent parenting style aligned with our nurturing approach in school.
+(Studies have shown that The Nurturing Programme is a 10-week parenting programme that improves the emotional health of both adults and children and strengthens family relationships).